PoProstuKrzysztof/IT_Project_manager/README.md

 It's using ASP.NET MVC architecture along with SQL and entity framework core.
 For logginig, it's using identity.

 Data should seed automatically by writing commands in Package Manager Add-Migration "name" > Update-database.
-Use -context AppDbContext.

 To access administrator privilages, log in using these credentials: